MichaelRexSchumacher/Circles/README.md

 Then for each subsequent generation I may assign a weighting factor to the randominzation based on precedding results.

 ## Variables
-#1 - Primary Hue and it's resulting split complimentary colors
+#1 - Primary Hue and it's resulting split complimentary colors.
 #2 - StrokeWeight
 #3 - Inner Circle Size
 #4 - Inner Circle Position